 Improvement of any kind to any practice requires a established baseline and on-going monitoring systems to be in place, for without measurement, there can be no indication of improvement or degradation.
-Standard procedures exist in environmental management systems for the establishment of goals and targets but leave much flexibility in how to achieve them.
-Cleaner production is a strategy that can be used to meet the stipulation in EMS standards (e.g. ISO 14001) to 'continually improve' environmental performance.
+While facilitating organisations may not have the inputs and outputs of industry, they still have a role to play.
+Reporting CP-related initiatives to stakeholders and making a financial and personnel commitment to CP is necessary for all organisations to undertake.